nhsconnect/ITK-DocumentReference/Generation/Profile.DocumentReference/CareConnect-Practitioner-1.md

-This Practitioner profile is a constrained version of the Practitioner resource which carries information about the healthcare professional.
+A CareConnect profile which carries information about the healthcare professional.